arp242/arp242.net/_posts/static-go.md

 [^p]: Figuring them out just from the package index is a bit too much
       work/hassle, and also untested so it may contain errors or silly typos.

----

-Finally, to make releasing binaries a bit easier I wrote a small script:
+To make releasing binaries a bit easier I wrote a small script:
 [gogo-release][gogo].
 It's just a glorified `for` loop (a lot of software is, really) to make the above a bit easier.
 For non-cgo projects the defaults settings should work without problems.
 This is what I use to build GoatCounter